medic/nginx-local-ip/README.md

 ### Port Conflicts

-If you run `docker-compose` and you get a `address already in use` error like this:
+If you run `docker compose` and you get a `address already in use` error like this:

 ```
 ERROR: for nginx-local-ip_app_1  Cannot start service app: driver failed programming external connectivity on endpoint nginx-local-ip_app_1 (5a31171148dcaa58b4053f793288aaa940f5678043d302c1c1ad87